TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-publicipquotainsight.md

 ## **Recommended Steps**

-If there is single cluster in a workspace, You must delete existing cluster, then re-deploy a new cluster of bigger VM Size.
-If there are multiple clusters in the same workspace, Please ask customer to create different workspaces and move some the jobs to new workspace.
+If there is single cluster in a workspace, Please delete existing cluster, then re-deploy a new cluster of bigger VM Size.
+If there are multiple clusters in the same workspace, Please try to create different workspace and move some the jobs to new workspace.

 ## **Recommended Documents**